gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 - Secure File Transfer Protocol (SFTP) - port 22 was created to address the security concerns of FTP.
 SFTP creates a "tunnel" through SSH.
 SSH encrypts the connection, making it secure and private.

 - Trivial File Transfer Protocol (TFTP) - port 69 is the simpler and more basic version of the FTP.
-TFTP is designed for sending files when minimal security is sufficient.
+TFTP is a very basic form of file sharing protocol and designed for sending files when minimal security is sufficient.

 - Server Message Block (SMB) - port 445 allows computer apps to read and write to files and request services from the server programs.
 SMB is predominantly used for Windows file sharing and it allows Windows computers to communicate with each other and share files over a network.
 Samba on Linux systems does rely on the SMB protocol.
 SMB is used inside local area networks (LAN), and it is not a protocol to send data across the Internet.